Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 238 trips per day across all routes, translating to roughly 47 weekly trips per individual stop.
+According to the 2021 Census, 21.9% of residents work from home, a figure that may reflect COVID-19 conditions.
+The service frequency averages 238 trips per day across all routes, equating to approximately 47 weekly trips per individual stop.

 Frequently Asked Questions - Transport